 Anyone can benefit from SCD, but many turn to it for digestive support and to treat specific ailments (e.g. Irritable Bowel Syndrome, Crohn’s Disease, ulcerative colitis, Celiac Disease, etc.).
 For more information and to see a list of “legal” and “illegal” foods, please visit www.breakingtheviciouscycle.info.

 The Paleo lifestyle is based upon thousands of years of evolution and the notion of eating real, whole foods that our bodies were designed for.
-These foods were available to our early ancestors by way of hunting and gathering (meat, fish, nuts, fruits and vegetables).
+These foods were available to our early ancestors by way of hunting and gathering (meat, fish, nuts, seeds, fruits and vegetables).
 Through modernization, other forms of food became available for consumption, such as grains, dairy and processed foods, all of which are suboptimal forms of nutrition.
 The foods emphasized in the Paleo lifestyle provide the human body with long-lasting energy that also aid in burning fat.